patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ```

 ## Examples with toggle groups and filters
 A toggle group can be used when you want to collapse a set of items into an overlay panel at a certain breakpoint.
 This allows complex toolbars with multiple items and groups of items to be responsive.
 A toggle group is useful for containing filter controls, for example.
 When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the Filter icon.

-The Toggle group can either have the toggle state managed by the consumer, or the component.

-- The first Toggle group example below demonstrates a component managed toggle state.

 ### Component managed toggle groups